 c) Estimate the coarse and fine frequency offsets.

-d) Derotate the frame according to estimated frequency offset.
+d) Derotate the PPDU according to estimated frequency offset.

 e) Estimate the complex channel response coefficients for each of the subcarriers and each of the transmit chains.

 f) For each of the data OFDM symbols, transform the symbol into subcarrier received values, estimate the phase from the pilot subcarriers in all spatial streams, derotate the subcarrier values according to estimated phase, group the results from all of the receiver chains in each subcarrier to a vector, multiply the vector by a zero-forcing equalization matrix generated from the channel estimated during the channel estimation phase.